Pythonyx/Pythonyx/README.md

 - 👋 Hi, I’m @Pythonyx
-- 👀 I’m interested in programming and music
+- 👀 I’m interested in programming of all kind
 - 🌱 I’m currently learning Python and C#